Shopify/shopify-app-js/docs/reference/shopifyApp.md

 ### api

 The object created by the `@shopify/shopify-api` package.
-See [the package documentation](https://github.com/Shopify/shopify-api-node/tree/shopify_api_next#getting-started) for more details.
+See [the API package documentation](https://github.com/Shopify/shopify-api-node/tree/shopify_api_next#getting-started) for more details.

 ### auth